OfficeDev/office-js-docs-pr/docs/tutorials/keyboard-shortcuts-tutorial.md

 ## Create the extended overrides JSON file

-This file describes your keyboard shortcuts, and the actions they invokes.
+This file describes your keyboard shortcuts, and the actions they invoke.

 1. In the base folder of your project, create a JSON file called **extendedManifest.json**.
 1. Inside the **extendedManifest.json** file, add the following JSON: